PlantPorridge/FormatPipe/README.md

 ## Contributors

 - Any contribution is appreciated.
-- If you are planning to add a new pipe (or any other feature), please open an issue before.
 - Angular [Commit Message Format](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#commit) is preferred.

 #### Submitting a Pull Request (PR)